-I bought a vintage Coogi jumper from Lil Js this year – I am in love with the colour and quality, and service was super fast and lovely.
+I bought a vintage Coogi jumper from Lil Js last year and have loved wearing it this winter – I am in love with the colour and quality, and service was super fast and lovely.

 Maria and Maddy are based locally, and sell their secondhand finds through Instagram with all proceeds going to Destiny Rescue.
 I’ve found some great deals with them, and shipping and communication has always been prompt.

 Vintage clothing and accessories, now part of the Open House Collective in West End (73 Boundary Street).
 I bought one of my favourite vintage dresses from them via Instagram back in 2015 and it is still on rotation in my wardrobe – I wore it to a wedding most recently.